 This Green Eggs and Ham recipe is an unusual option from www.chefsteps.com.
 The name itself isn’t entirely accurate as neither the ham nor the eggs are green.
 Still, the recipe is an interesting idea if you want something that looks impressive on the plate and stands out overall.

 Unlike most of the other options on this list, the ham itself isn’t cooked in sous vide.
 Instead, the egg is.
-But, this isn’t entirely a bad thing, especially as the techniques used in this recipe work well too.
-If nothing else, this is a good recipe to impress friends and show off your cooking skills.
+How’d they make it green?
+Check out the recipe to find out.

 Ham Hock Terrine Sous Vide